Cover Letter With a Referral From an Employee Example

 Sample Employee Referral Cover Letter

-This is an example of an employee referral cover letter.
-Download the employee referral cover letter template (compatible with Google Docs and Word Online) or see below for more examples.
+Download the employee referral cover letter template (compatible with Google Docs and Word Online) and review more examples.

 Sample Employee Referral Cover Letter (Text Version)